tuzmusic/clockwork-calendar-restack/app/OPTIMIZATIONS.md

 - Use start time when getting route info
 - Better width/alignment in email html
   - probably best to just construct it from data, with grid layout, and scrap the original html

+# Functionality
+- [ ] Distance info in json
+- [ ] Parts info in json?
+  - maybe not since this is really only for hasChanged (which is returned in the event row json)
+- [ ] Distance info in Full gig UI
+- [ ] Distance info in Calendar gig UI?
+- [ ] Fetching distance info (resource action)
+- [ ] Save to calendar
+- [ ] Update to calendar